-Advisory: Until October 28, 2022, the section of trail between Glencoe Road near Vernon River and Uigg on the Murray Harbour branch is closed due to a culvert replacement.
+Advisory: The Confederation Trail is closed due to the huge number of trees down.
+(Sept 26).
+I Until October 28, 2022, the section of trail between Glencoe Road near Vernon River and Uigg on the Murray Harbour branch is closed due to a culvert replacement.
 Look for the 5 km detour from Glencoe Road along Route 24 to Uigg.

 The Confederation Trail runs tip-to-tip across Prince Edward Island and is best explored on foot or bicycle.
 Built on the decommissioned railway line, the main trail is 273 kilometres from west to east - Tignish to Elmira.
 Branch trails run through small towns and communities including the heart of Charlottetown.
 The gradients along this rolled stone dust trail never exceed two per cent making it suitable for all fitness levels.

 In summer and early fall, equestrians now have access to some portions of the trail.

 Along the way, you’ll find accommodation, food and service options a short distance from the trail.
 Some road travel may be required; please check with service providers about distance and any concerns about getting to your destination safely.

 If you enjoy treasure hunting, you’ll love the Confederation Trail with over 1,600 geocaches along the route.
 The trail is also like a walking museum with almost 250 bilingual interpretive panels from one end to the other and along each branch line.